geeofree/geeofree/src/notes/php/1-Types.md

 ## Type Declarations

-Functions parameters and its return value can be specified with types using the following syntax:
+Function parameters and its return value can be specified with types using the following syntax:

 ```php